Do you want to find an answer to the question, “what is search engine optimization?” I’m here to help.

 If you go into your Google Search Console, you’ll find a lot of information about what Google thinks of your site.

-Taking a look at the above image, you’ll see this site has one issue for mobile usability.
+Taking a look at the above image, you’ll see this site has one issue with mobile usability.
 If you see issues like this in your Google Search Console, you’ll want to fix them right away.

 HTTPS and SSL

 Security and safety are the important ranking factors.
 If Google thinks your site is spammy or sketchy, it’s not going to give you a first-page ranking.